RDBagwell/Gambling.com-test/README.md

 You wit then be prompted to generate an APP_KEY click the green **GENERATE APP KEY** button on the top right.

 ## Usage
-You can upload the affiliates.txt in the root of the repository.
+You can upload the affiliates.txt from the root of the repository.

 ## License